Henry Dreyfuss

-Henry Dreyfuss (March 2, 1904 – October 5, 1972) was an American industrial design pioneer.
-Dreyfuss is known for designing some of the most iconic devices found in American homes and offices throughout the twentieth century, including the Western Electric Model 500 telephone, the Westclox Big Ben alarm clock, and the Honeywell round thermostat.
-Dreyfuss enjoyed long-term associations with several name brand companies such as American Telephone and Telegraph, John Deere, Polaroid, and American Airlines.
+Henry Dreyfuss (March 2, 1904 – October 5, 1972) was an American industrial designer.
+He is known for designing the Western Electric Model 500 telephone, the Westclox Big Ben alarm clock, and the Honeywell T87 Round Thermostat.

 Career

 Dreyfuss, a native of Brooklyn, New York City, is one of the celebrity industrial designers of the 1930s and 1940s who pioneered his field.
 Dreyfuss dramatically improved the look, feel, and usability of dozens of consumer products.
 Sometimes compared to Raymond Loewy and other contemporaries, Dreyfuss was much more than a stylist; he applied common sense and a scientific approach to design problems, making products more pleasing to the eye and hand, safer to use, and more efficient to manufacture and repair.
 His work helped popularize the role of the industrial designer while also contributing significant advances to the fields of ergonomics, anthropometrics and human factors.

 Dreyfuss began as a Broadway theatrical designer.
 Until 1920, he apprenticed under Norman Bel Geddes, who would later become one of his competitors.
 In 1929, Dreyfuss opened his own office for theatrical and industrial design.
 His firm met with commercial success, and continued as Henry Dreyfuss Associates for over four decades after his death.